 Tournaments are 3 pool play games on Saturday, and single elimination games on Sunday.
 Our Saturday pool play ranking determines who and when we will play on Sunday.

+Yes!
 Every girl who loves softball and is interested in playing in a more competitive environment should come try out.
 Still not sure?
-Feel free to email our Vipers coordinator.
+Speak to the Vipers coordinator email@example.com.

 The first thing we look for in any player is attitude.
 Even an inexperienced player with a great attitude and athleticism is a top choice especially at the younger ages.